Nodal precession: Description

 A non-rotating body of planetary scale or larger would be pulled by gravity into a spherical shape.
 Virtually all bodies rotate, however.
 The centrifugal force deforms the body so that it has an equatorial bulge.
 Because of the bulge of the central body, the gravitational force on a satellite is not directed toward the center of the central body, but is offset toward its equator.
 Whichever hemisphere of the central body the satellite lies over, it is preferentially pulled slightly toward the equator of the central body.
 This creates a torque on the satellite.
 This torque does not reduce the inclination; rather, it causes a torque-induced gyroscopic precession, which causes the orbital nodes to drift with time.

 Equation

-Rate of precession

 The rate of precession depends on the inclination of the orbital plane to the equatorial plane, as well as the orbital eccentricity.